Sourav365/RTL-to-GDS-Flow-of-an-8-Bit-ALU/README.md

 /* endmodule */

 // 2.
-Pad Integration Module
-module alu_top_module(result_out_out,flag_carry_out, flag_zero_out,A_in,B_in,op_code_in,clk_in, en_in);
+Top Module with IO Pad Module module alu_top_module(result_out_out,flag_carry_out, flag_zero_out,A_in,B_in,op_code_in,clk_in, en_in);

 	input [7:0] A_in, B_in;